dscueva/formapplication/backend/README.md

-# Form Backend
+# Form Application

-**Form Backend** is a demo project to process forms.
+**Form Application** is a demo project to process forms.
 It leverages **FastAPI** for handling HTTP requests and **gRPC** for efficient inter-service communication.
 This project is set up using a virtual environment to ensure dependency isolation and ease of development.

 ## Table of Contents